mntc3434/computer_graph/README.md

 This version expands on how you might have achieved the animation, focusing on functions typically used in GLUT for drawing and handling animation.
-Let me know if you'd like to add more specific details! the simpel projects has this circl, dashedline, triangle and more and our instractur told as animation is a sequace of image
+Let me know if you'd like to add more specific details! the simpel projects has this circl, dashedline, triangle and more and our instractur told as animation is a sequace of image and he try to tech us about computer graphics